The following titles are required for the Family Herbalist program:

 “Adaptogens: Herbs for Strength, Stamina and Stress Relief” by David Winston & Steven Maimes

-The best book I have found for energy herbs that doesn’t require prior training in either Ayurveda or Traditional Chinese Medicine.
+One of the best books for energy herbs that doesn’t require prior training in either Ayurveda or Traditional Chinese Medicine.
 Well referenced and user friendly.
 Most articles on adaptogens include this work in the bibliography.

 A Series by Paul Bergner